elemel/heart/README.md

-# heart
+# Heart

-Minimal game engine for Lua/LuaJIT/LÖVE
+Heart is a minimal game engine for Lua/LuaJIT/LÖVE.